Who We Are and Our Inspiration

 After months of testing, we started by developing thermal gloves for circulatory issues.
 The testing itself was done in a refrigerated environment with sensors mounted on each hand to test two different gloves simultaneously.
 In this testing, Uniqknits gloves far outperformed anything else on the market.

 Above just providing a good product, we created our products to solve a real issue.
 Our goal is to also bring relief to those suffering from poor circulation, including people that have Raynaud’s Disease, scle

 You’re probably familiar with the types of performance fabrics that focus on athletic endeavors – such as wicking sweat from your body.
 We wondered what would happen if we applied next-generation, heat-generating fabrics to gloves for poor circulation and other cold-weather wear specifically made for those who want thin warm gloves, glove liners, or individuals who suffer from circulatory problems like Raynaud’s, scleroderma, arthritis, lupus, hypothyroidism, and more.

-We used material science to figure out what could be done and came up with a concept where conductive heat and radiating heat interact with each other so that the fabric heats itself.
+We used material science to figure out what could be done and came up with a concept where conductive heat and radiating heat interact with each other to create a fabric that effectively generates and retains heats itself.

 The machines we use to create these therapeutic gloves and accessories are very high-tech.
 They’re really almost like 3D printing.
 When our gloves come off the machines, they need next to no finishing.
 There’s no sewing involved and therefore no seams.
 This advanced materials technology coupled with our unique production process truly sets Uniqknits apart in the market.